abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 For Network Host Interfaces, the mechanism that clients should use to discover/obtain the Redfish Service Entry Point IP address shall also be described in the structure.

 All SMBIOS structures referenced in this specification shall assume a little-endian ordering convention, unless explicitly specified otherwise, i.e., multi-byte numbers (WORD, DWORD, etc.) are stored with the low-order byte at the lowest address and the high-order byte at the highest address.
+Unless otherwise noted, strings in these structures follow "Text Strings" pattern described in the [SMBIOS Specification](#DMTFDSP0134).

 ### SMBIOS Type 42 structure general layout